Who Is This Credit Card Best For?

 Delta SkyMiles Platinum Card Welcome Offer

-You can earn 40,000 bonus miles and 5,000 MQMs when you spend $2,000 on your card within three months of opening a new account.
-Plus, you'll earn a $100 statement credit after making a Delta purchase within the first three months, too.
+You can earn 60,000 bonus miles and 5,000 MQMs when you spend $3,000 on your card within three months of opening a new account.

-This is a good bonus that aligns with what comparable airline credit cards are giving new cardholders.
-According to our valuation calculations, Delta SkyMiles are worth 1.54 cents each, which means this welcome offer is worth about $616 in airfare, although redemption values can vary.
+This is a decent bonus that aligns with what comparable airline credit cards are giving new cardholders.
+According to our valuation calculations, Delta SkyMiles are worth 1.54 cents each, which means this welcome offer is worth about $924 in airfare, although redemption values can vary.

 Earning Points & Rewards